Particular/docs.particular.net/transports/selecting.md

 ### Disadvantages

 - Requires careful monitoring of costs, although the transport does provide features for throttling throughput.
-- On-premise development and testing is not possible.
+- On-premises development and testing is not possible.
 - Message processing time is limited to 5 minutes.
 - Relies on TCP, which may require opening additional ports in a firewall.